evanlissoos/OISC/README.md

 ## Assembly Syntax
 ### Instructions:
-  For the native instruction set, there are the variations of the instruction supported: two and three argument as seen n **The Instruction** section.
+  For the native instruction set, there are the variations of the instruction supported: two and three argument as seen in **The Instruction** section.

 ```assembly
 subleq 0, 1, 3
 subleq 0, 1
 ```

+There are currently more instructions being implemented!
+They aren't actually different instructions, just macros that get converted into subleq.
+Check out `src/assembler/lib/instructions.py` for more details :)

 ### Data
   Raw data can be placed in the code using the fake op-code `data` or `.data`.
 The data can be accessed using labels.